-The Fund invests in the financial instruments and enters in to transactions that are denominated in the USD, which is different from its functional currency.
-Consequently, the Fund is exposed to risk that exchange rate if its functional currency relative to USD may change in a manner that has an adverse effect on the fair value of future cash flows of the Fund's financial assets denominated in the USD other than Saudi Riyal.
+The Fund invests in the financial instruments and enters in to transactions that are denominated in the currencies other than its functional currency.
+These currencies are Qatari Riyal (QAR), Emirati Dirham (AED), Bahraini Riyal (BHD), Kuwait Dinar (KWD) and Omani Riyal (OMR).
+Consequently, the Fund is exposed to risk that exchange rate if its functional currency relative to foreign currencies may change in a manner that has an adverse effect on the fair value of future cash flows of the Fund's financial assets denominated in the currencies other that Saudi Riyal.

-The effect on the statement of comprehensive income (as a result of the change in the exchange rates with respect to the foreign currency exposure as at 31 December 2023) due to a 1% change in the foreign exchange rates, with all other variables held constant is SAR 175,022 (2022: SAR 141,233).
+The effect on the statement of comprehensive income (as a result of the change in the exchange rates with respect to the foreign currency exposure as at 31 December 2022) due to a 1% change in the foreign exchange rates, with all other variables held constant is SR 1,422,954 (2022: SR 1,382,673).